 Aftercare: Your journey in recovery is only getting started following rehab.
 Facilities that offer aftercare services like referrals to 12-step programs, alumni events and transitional living give patients a leg up in the pursuit of long-term sobriety.

 At Behavioral Health Centers, we provide our patients with a one-of-a-kind addiction rehab experience.
-We set ourselves apart by offering dozens of programs and therapies and providing affordable inpatient treatment along the backdrop of our beautiful Florida location.
+We set ourselves apart by offering dozens of programs and therapies and providing affordable inpatient treatment along the backdrop of our beautiful Florida location as well as outpatient programs for those who can’t stay.
 Our addiction primary care physicians will help you through every stage of the rehab process and ensure that you have every opportunity to succeed.
-To learn more about how we can help, contact us anytime at 772-774-3872.
+To learn more about how we can help, contact us anytime at 855-299-4472.